DavisStanko/GSP-Davis-Prem-Rishan/Process Documentation/Planning.md

 ### History button

 - View sql database of all previous translations
-  - This is going to be a while new window
+  - This is going to be a whole new window

+### Help window